RitwikGhosal/small-gpt-training-and-optimizations/README.md

 # Training a small GPT on a T4: an optimization log

-A character-level GPT was implemented in PyTorch, following Andrej Karpathy’s Neural Networks: Zero to Hero series, and was subsequently used to investigate which training optimizations provide measurable benefits on a single NVIDIA T4 GPU.
+A character-level GPT was implemented in PyTorch (just pretraining), following Andrej Karpathy’s Neural Networks: Zero to Hero series, and was subsequently used to investigate which training optimizations provide measurable benefits on a single NVIDIA T4 GPU.
 Compilation, scaled dot-product attention, mixed precision, and a fused optimizer were introduced incrementally to evaluate their effects on training performance.
 The impact of doubling the batch size on training throughput was also examined.

 This remains a small-scale experimental model, with its limitations in training quality reflected in the gap between training and validation loss.
 Nevertheless, the optimization techniques explored here are relevant to large-scale pretraining, where improvements in computational efficiency can translate into substantial savings in training time and resources.